lhendinha/pubsubrabbitmq/README.md

 ## Disclaimer
 This project is intended for educational and demonstration purposes only.
 It may not be suitable for production environments without further development and testing.
 Use it at your own risk.

-## Contact
-For any inquiries or support regarding this project, feel free to contact the project maintainer [insert your email or contact information here].

 Happy coding! 🚀